Saturday, December 29, 2007

 Service Jobs - Repair-Main-Personal

-Repair and Maintenance had a monthly average of 1.19 million jobs in 2012 with 70 percent of jobs in car and truck repair.
-That total includes 140.7 thousand employed at car washes along with other jobs at bump shops and auto glass replacement.
+Repair and maintenance had 1.453 million jobs by 2024 with 70 percent of jobs in car and truck repair.
+That total includes 182 thousand employed at car washes along with other jobs at bump shops and auto glass replacement.
 Car crashes reduce our well-being but create jobs and production adding to the gross domestic product.

-The rest of Repair and Maintenance has 360.6 thousand jobs at establishments fixing or maintaining commercial machinery and electronic equipment, or fixing household goods.
+The rest of repair and maintenance has 347.7 thousand jobs at establishments fixing or maintaining commercial machinery and electronic equipment, or fixing household goods.
 More than half of these jobs are in the commercial segment.
-Establishments doing household repairs for lawnmowers, appliances, shoe repair, watch repair, upholstery and a few more have around 67.8 thousand jobs.
+Establishments doing household repairs for lawnmowers, appliances, shoe repair, watch repair, upholstery and a few more have around 86.1 thousand jobs.

-Personal services had 1.31 million jobs in 2012.
-Beauty parlors and barbershops have 627.9 thousand jobs and growing.
+Personal services had 1.536 million jobs by 2024.
+Beauty parlors and barbershops have 402.1 thousand jobs and continue to grow.
 The rest of the jobs are at funeral parlors, cemeteries, crematories, laundry and dry cleaning, pet care, photo finishing, and parking lots.
-Laundry and dry cleaning services and photo finishing jobs continue to drop a few thousand a year.
-Parking lot jobs are up again after dropping from the 2008-2009 recession and now at 118.9 thousand jobs.
+Laundry and dry cleaning services and photo finishing jobs continue to drop a few thousand jobs a year.
+Parking lot jobs had a high of 145.7 thousand jobs in 2018 but dropped in the Covid Pandemic and finished 2023 with 124.6 thousand jobs.

-Pet Care Services employment is up with more jobs every single year since 1992 and now at 74.6 thousand.
-The only occupation with lots of jobs in the Pet Care Services industry has the quaint Bureau of Labor Statistics definition: Non-Farm Animal Caretaker.
+Pet care services employment has increased steadily from just 23.1 thousand jobs in 1990 to 183 thousand by 2024.
+The only occupation with a large number of jobs in the pet care services industry has the Bureau of Labor Statistics definition of non-farm animal caretaker.
 Their job description turns out to be a list of down to earth activities: train, feed, water, groom, bathe and exercise animals, and clean, disinfect and repair their cages.
-There are 85.6 thousand of them and some work at zoos but quite a few work personal services, mostly as kennel workers and dog walkers.
+There are 135 thousand of these jobs and some work at zoos but quite a few classify as personal services, mostly as kennel workers and dog walkers.

-Few jobs need college degree skills in any of these sub sectors, around one percent actually.
 Repair and maintenance and personal service firms have very similar staffing in that they all tend to have a manager, a receptionist, an office clerk, a bookkeeper and maybe a secretary or someone else in office administration.
 After that it is jobs doing services.
+Few jobs need college degree skills in any of these sub sectors.

 Many jobs here in installation, maintenance and repair require training and experience and the best jobs in these sub sectors are doing these occupations.
-Automotive Service Technicians and Mechanics have 225.4 thousand jobs just in auto repair shops out of 596.1 thousand total jobs.
+Automotive service technicians and mechanics have 242.2 thousand jobs just in auto repair shops out of 676.6 thousand total jobs.
 Other auto mechanics work at auto dealerships or for gasoline stations.
-About another 149.9 thousand do car body repair or replace broken glass out of independent shops.
+About another 129.9 thousand do car body repair or replace broken glass out of independent shops.

-Electrical and electronics installation, maintenance and repair occupations have 47.1 thousand out of just over 601.3 thousand jobs.
-Many of these jobs are also in manufacturing, retail and the telecommunications industries.
+Electrical and electronics installation, maintenance and repair occupations have 31.2 thousand out of 666.2 thousand jobs.
+Many of these occupations also have jobs in manufacturing, retail and the telecommunications industries.

 Private households are classified as an industry in the North American Industry Classification System because households employ cooks, maids, butlers and caretakers to produce services at households.
 These services are transactions and production and so they are counted as part of the GDP and given their own sector.
 They are not counted as part of establishment employment because households are not establishments for purposes of establishment data.
-The Bureau of the Census reports 724 thousand jobs in non-agricultural households with more than 90 percent of the jobs as maid, nanny, personal aide and cook.
-However, they are not in the 115.3 million of total national service employment, even though they are definitely services.
+The Bureau of the Census reports 672.2 thousand jobs in non-agricultural households with 336.4 thousand jobs as maids and housekeeping cleaners, and 183.4 thousand child care workers and 112.4 thousand home health and personal care aides, which accounts for almost all of private household employment.

-With a 115.3 million service jobs to divvy up, repair and maintenance services and personal services employment gives us 2.5 million jobs, but that is only 1.9 percent of service employment.
-Repair and maintenance services and personal services continue to grow but slowly and less than the national average from 1990 to 2012.
-They will continue to lose share even though they have more jobs.
+With a 134.453 million service jobs to divvy up, repair and maintenance services and personal services employment gives us a total of 2.988 million jobs, but that is only 1.92 percent of service employment.
+Repair and maintenance services has growth close to the national average while personal services lags behind at a slower growth rate of .96 percent per year from 1990 to 2024.
+Personal services will continue to lose share even though they have more jobs.
 We have two sub sectors left to go: accommodation and food services, and government service, excluding education.
-The two sectors have 21.1 million jobs.
+These two sectors have 25.189 million jobs.

 Thursday, December 13, 2007